Amazon reports $88.9 billion in Q2 2020 revenue: AWS up 29%, subscriptions up 29%, and ‘other’ up 41%

 — Emil Protalinski (@EPro) July 30, 2020

 AWS is the cloud computing market leader, ahead of Microsoft Azure and Google Cloud.
 High-percentage growth cannot continue unabated.
 And for a market leader, growth of 29% in sales to $10.8 billion is still impressive.
 But it’s certainly not the good news that Amazon was hoping for.
 AWS accounted for about 12.1% of Amazon’s total revenue for the quarter, which is on the lower end.
+AWS is “a $43 billion annualized run rate business, up nearly $10 billion in run rate in the last 12 months,” CFO Brian Olsavsky said on the Q2 earnings call.

 Subscriptions and “other” (ads)